mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ## Script Component

-To access the unified script editor in Grasshopper, go to **Maths** tab and **Script** panel and drop a Script component onto the canvas:
+To access the unified script editor in Grasshopper, go to the **Maths** tab and **Script** panel and drop a Script component onto the canvas:

 ![](01.png)

 This component is designed to work with any of the supported languages.
-While being completely new and internally different from the legacy GHPython and C# components, it tries to replicate the same behaviours as those legacy components and stay familiar as much as possible.
+While being completely new and internally different from the legacy GHPython and C# components, it tries to replicate the same behaviors as those legacy components and stay familiar as much as possible.

 ## First Script

-Once an instance of the **Script** component is placed on the canvas, it will show a warning that it is missing a script.
+Once you place an instance of the **Script** component on the canvas, it will show a warning that it is missing a script.
 We first need to choose the programming language we would like to script in to initialize the component:

 {{< call-out "note" "Note" >}}
 Double-click on the component to quickly start a new script using the most-recently used language.